jmapoles/loinc-part-search/doc/db_connection_design.md

      ```
 6. get_defining_attributes_of_obj_id(self, obj_id)
     1. returns the defining attributes of an id from the codes table as a tuple
-        1. the attribute definition as the LOINCEAVConstants.constant_names value
+        1. the defining definition as the LOINCEAVConstants.constant_names value
-        2. the attribute value
+        2. the defining value
     2. if it does not exist a None is returned
     3. query
     ```